LennartFr/blockchain-meetup-2018/README.md

-# Blockchain for Developers: from zero to running app in the cloud, the latest programming resources.
+# Blockchain for developers: from zero to running app in the cloud, the latest programming resources.

 1. Potential Speakers: Romi Datta, Anton Polishki, Raheel Zubairu, Lennart